47degrees/github4s/docs/src/main/tut/pull_request.md

 reference.

 ## Create a pull request
-If you want to create a pull request, we have two ways to create a pull request.
+If you want to create a pull request, there are two ways to create a pull request.

 On the one hand, we pass as parameters to create a new pull request: